-30 June 2021 30 June 2020
+30 June 2021 \$'000 30 June 2020 \$'000

-\$ '000 \$ '000

-2 Investi ment property

-Land a nd buildings
+Land and buildings

-At re valued amount 5,293 -
+At revalued amount 5,293 -

-Accu mulated depreciation (1,492) -
+Accumulated depreciation (1,492) -

 3,801 -

-Total i nvestment property 3,801 -
+Total investment property 3,801 -

 Investment property accounting policy

 Land and buildings

 Following initial recognition at cost, land and buildings are carried at a revalued amount, being their fair value at the date of the revaluation less any subsequent accumulated depreciation on buildings and accumulated impairment losses.
 Independent valuations are performed with sufficient regularity to ensure the carrying amount does not differ materially from the asset's fair value at the Consolidated Statement of Financial Position date.
 Fair value, is determined by reference to market-based evidence, which is the amount for which the assets could be exchanged between a knowledgeable willing buyer and seller in an arm's length transaction as at valuation date.